AriFordsham/GHCWiki/injective-type-families.md

 ## Proposed syntax

-Below is a list of various syntax proposed so far for this new feature.
 Two important things to consider when deciding on a concrete syntax are:

 - **Backwards compatibility**: at the moment no decision has been made on whether injectivity will become a part of existing `TypeFamilies` extension